ritz-code/ritz-code/README.md

 - Querying data using SQL.
 - Software Development using Python, Java, JavScript.
-- Generate reports and perform ad-hoc data analysis using SQL.
+- Generate reports and perform data analysis using Python and SQL.
 - Data analysis and reporting using Excel and Google Sheets.

 ### 📚 Projects